lucadibello/zerotrust-your-home/README.md

 ![Monitoring and Alerting System](./assets/images/continuous-monitoring-flow.png)

-*Grafana is pre-configured with two custom dashboards, ready out-of-the-box.*
+Grafana has been configured to provide two default dashboards, visualizing system and Docker container metrics collected by Prometheus.
+To learn more about the dashboards, refer to [Grafana Dashboards](./doc/grafana-dashboards.md).

 #### 3.1.1.
 Alerting rules

-Five alerting rules monitor system and container health.
-See [Prometheus Alerting Rules](./doc/prometheus-alerting-rules.md) for details.
+Alerting rules are conditions evaluated periodically by *Prometheus* that whenever are met, it will trigger an alert via *Prometheus Alertmanager*.
+The alert manager will then notify the system administrators via the configured notification channels (i.e., Telegram, E-Mail, Slack).

+The following list outlines the alerting rules configured to monitor the system health:

+1. *Instance down*: triggers an alert when one of the core services of the monitoring suite (*Prometheus*, *Node Exporter* or *cAdvisor*) is down for more than 1 minute

+2. *High disk usage*: triggers an alert when the disk usage of the host machine on ’/’ exceeds 80% for more than 10 minutes.

+3. *High CPU usage*: triggers an alert when the CPU usage of the host machine exceeds 80% for more than 5 minutes.

+4. *High network traffic*: triggers an alert when the inbound network traffic of the host machine exceeds 10Mb/s for the last minute.

+5. *High CPU temperature*: triggers an alert when the CPU temperature of the host machine exceeds 70 °C for more than 1 minute.

 *Telegram has been chosen as notification channel as it provides the most convenient solution.
-The individuals using the services hosted on the system are not expected to have technical skills and is not expected to have business accounts on other platforms such as Slack or WeChat.*
+The individuals using the services hosted on the system might not have technical skills and might not be familiar with other platforms such as Slack or WeChat.*

 #### 3.1.2.
 Service health monitoring